Vorlent/BoostedMod/README.md

 This means a complete rewrite of Minecraft which is why Mojang is so reluctant to implement multithreading.

 MCMT works amazingly well if all you care about is simulating large TNT explosions.
-However, longterm use of MCMT results in world corruption, strange bugs like cows having two children at once, hoppers duplicating items...
+However, long term use of MCMT results in world corruption, strange bugs like cows having two children at once, hoppers duplicating items...
 Minecraft with MCMT is one of the most exploitable versions of the game.
 MCMT is not useful as a mod for end users but as a case study and stepping stone for stable multithreading.
-We know what will not work but we also know what works well.
+We know what will not work, but we also know what works well.
 This is why I have borrowed the MCMT source code as a basis for this mod.

 # Goals of Boosted